ABRM2002/BASIC-HOME-LAB/README.md

  - Go to security center -> virus and threat protection -> manage settings -> disable real time protection

- - open browser and type in ip of kali : 192.168.20.11:9999 -> click resume.pdf.exe -> download and open it
+ - Open browser and type in ip of kali : 192.168.20.11:9999 -> click resume.pdf.exe -> download and open it

- - open cmd with admin priviledges -> netstat -anob [ to see an estb connection with our kali machine ]
+ - Open cmd with admin priviledges -> netstat -anob [ to see an estb connection with our kali machine ]

  - Now head over to kali where looking at our handler we should have an open shell we now have a connection [ meterpreter tab ]